matthewmansell/FTTx_GA/README.md

 - Results file log

 ## 'Random Point Crossover With Rollback'
-Custom crossover method to avoid array placement bias and maximise crossovers when ensuring valid solution.
+Custom crossover method to avoid array placement bias and maximise crossovers when ensuring valid solution.<br/>
 Efficient and progressive compared to unary approach to fault scanning.

 1. Decides number of points to crossover.